 X-ray luminosities of magnetars are over-estimated when the decay of their flux density $S$ is assumed to obey the inverse-square law $S\propto D^{-2}$ instead of $S\propto D^{-3/2}$ by the factor $(D/\ell)^{1/2}$ (see equation~\ref{E1}).
-Value of the scale factor $\ell$ is of the same order of magnitude as the values of the light-cylinder radii of the central neutron stars of magnetars (ref.\citeonline{Ardavan2021}, Section~5.5).
-Hence, the factor by which the luminosity of a $5$ s magnetar at a distance of $8$ kpc is thus over-estimated is approximately $10^6$.
-Once this is multiplied by the latitudinal beam-width $\sim10^{-2}$~rad of a magnetar (implied by the fraction of known neutron stars that are identified as magnetars), we obtain a value of the order of $10^4$ for the over-estimation factor: a result that implies that the values of the correctly-estimated luminosities of magnetars are invariably lower than those of the spin-down luminosities of these objects (cf.\ the McGill Magnetar Catalog).
+The value of the scale factor $\ell$ is of the same order of magnitude as the values of the light-cylinder radii of the central neutron stars of magnetars~\citep[][Section~5.5]{Ardavan2021}.
+Hence, the factor by which the luminosity of a $5$~s magnetar at a distance of $8$~kpc is thus over-estimated is approximately $10^6$.
+Once this is multiplied by the ratio $\sim10^{-2}$ of latitudinal beam-widths of magnetars and radio pulsars (implied by the fraction of known neutron stars that are identified as magnetars), we obtain a value of the order of $10^4$ for the over-estimation factor: a result that implies that the values of the correctly-estimated luminosities of magnetars are invariably lower than those of the spin-down luminosities of these objects (cf.\ the McGill Magnetar Catalog).